rust-community/rustbridge/workshops/mondrian-pattern/README.md

 ### Exercise 7: Combine split and delegate operations
 `paint_rectangle(x, y, splitpos . . .` and `paint_rectangle(x+splitpo, y, . . .`.

-It is now time to play with the new operation**s**!
+It is now time to play with the new operations!

-&#9654;&#9654; If you fell adventurous, try to figure out for yourself how to achieve one of the ny patterns.
+&#9654;&#9654; If you fell adventurous, try to figure out for yourself how to achieve one of the new patterns.

 **In more detail:** Currently, `hsplit_and_paint` triggers `paint_rectangle` for both sides of the split.
 For the first pattern